ArkitaBarua/Coursera-SupervisedML/Assignment-1/README.md

 ---

-## 📂 Files Included
+## 🧠 Key Learnings

-- `exercise1_compute_cost.py` – Cost function implementation
+- Understanding the Cost Function for linear regression model
-- `exercise2_gradient_descent.py` – Gradient descent implementation along with model predictions
+- Implemented gradient descent to iteratively minimize the cost and find optimal parameters.
-- `README.md` – This documentation
+- Understood ans used Vectorization with NumPy instead of explicit loops.